-“Ooh, Orange?”
-Dom winced sympathetically, hugging her legs to her chest.
+“Orange?
+Dude, that blows,” Dom hummed sympathetically, hugging her legs to her chest.

 “Yeah.
-It’s been bad, Dom.
+It’s been bad around here, Dom.
 Debbie showed up,” I huffed.
-“I had to go to a press conference.
-There were old guys.
-With toupees.”
+“I had to go to a press conference."

 “Debbie?
 Ew!
-Please tell me you told her to fuck off!”
-Dom squealed, pointer finger out and wagging in typical Jersey Shore bitch-out fashion.
+Please say you told her to fuck off!”
+Dom squealed, pointer finger wagging in typical Jersey Shore bitch-out fashion.
 There was only a hint of joking in her tone.

 “No way!
 You didn’t!”
 Her voice was low with excitement.

-“Have I ever told you how crazeball-amazing you are?”
-In Dom-ese language, I’m guessing that meant something along the lines of ‘I’m impressed with you.’
-My bestfriend plundered on.
+“Have I ever told you how abso-fucking-lutely amaze you are?"
+My best friend shook her head, grin wide and easy.
 “Wish I had your guts.
-The whole trip, Fleurzilla would not get off my case about anything.
-Whether it was my hair, or how my nails didn’t match my snowsuit, or the fact that my socks weren’t fucking thick enough.
-Not to mention we pretty much spent the whole vacation catering to Victoire’s every need.
-Seriously, she just sat there like bleeding Jabba the Hut, watching TLC marathons and drinking diet Hot Cocoa with a spoon.
-A spoon.
-Who drinks Hot Cocoa with a spoon?”
+The whole trip, Fleurzilla would not get off my case.
+Whether it was my hair, or how my nails didn’t match my snowsuit, or the fact that my socks weren’t fucking thick enough...
+She just wouldn't leave me alone.
+God I wanted to tell her off.
+What's worse is that we pretty much spent the whole vacation catering to Victoire’s every need because she was 'the bride to be.'
+Seriously, she just sat there the whole time like a white-girl Jabba the Hut, watching Say Yes to the Dress marathons and drinking diet hot cocoa with a spoon."

-“You know what sweet ickle Vicky did?
-She made Louis roll around in her bed for an hour so that the sheets wouldn’t be cold when she got in.
-She is a fucking psychopath.
-She is the future aunt of my children, Maid of Honor at my wedding, possible caretaker for me in my old age, Aggy, and she is a fucking psychopath."
+Dom ignored my unhelpful remark, plundering on with her rant as she struggled to an upright position.
+Her rage seemed to be increasing with every word.
+"Every night she would make Louis roll around in her bed for an hour before she went to sleep because she didn't want the sheets 'to be too cold' when she got in.
+She is a fucking psychopath, Aggy.
+She is the future aunt of my children, possible Maid of Honor at my wedding, my genetic relation — and she is a psychopath."

 “I thought I was going to be your Maid of Honor?”
 I pouted, hurt.

-“Well, in his defense,” I said meekly.
+“Well in his defense,” I said meekly.
 “You’re younger.
-He’s had to deal with Fleur much longer than you.”
+He’s had to put up with Fleur a lot longer than you.”

 “He said that too!”
-Dom exploded, throwing her hands in the air.
-“Said that he had seniority.
+Dom cried, throwing her hands in the air at the injustice of it all.
+“Said the had seniority.
 That I should give him time to live life to the fullest while ‘he still could.’
-Yeah, right.
-I guess living life to the fullest consists of sitting in a hospital gown with your arse hanging out and eating jell-o cups all day.
+Yeah, I guess living life to the fullest consists of sitting in a hospital gown with your arse hanging out and eating jell-o cups all day.
 The fat lard.”

 Practically shaking with leftover rage, she waved my comment away, her coral-painted nails glinting in the light.
 “Yeah, whatever.
 It was horrible.
-At least I had Xander — I don’t know what I would have done without him.”
+Thank Merlin I had Xander — I don’t know what I would have done without him.”

-I immediately felt wary.
-Dom’s thrown around boys’ names before, but they’ve all been very French — to the degree that you practically have to italicize the syllables in your head when you say them.
+I was feeling immediately wary.
+Dom had thrown around boys’ names before, but they’d all been very French — to the point where you practically had to italicize the syllables in your head when you said them.
 Jacques.
 Emmanuel.
 Gaston.
-These were names that belonged to Dom’s conquests from her holiday family trips to Paris.
+These were names that belonged to Dom’s conquests from her family trips to Paris.
 Boys who wore capri pants.
 Boys who still didn’t know how to make direct eye contact with a female.
 Boys who Dom, no doubt, chewed up and spat out in a couple of days.